purplefloyd14/Not-oModerator/README.md

-# How to use this:
+# How to install this chrome extension:

 Note: this is for users of 'old reddit'.
 If you don't know what that is I feel sorry for you